-Raeda is from Jenin, Palestine and she is 35.
+Raeda is from Jenin, Palestine.
 After witnessing the deaths of so many people around her, she decided to escape the war with her husband in order to find a better future for her seven children.

 In June 2019, she and her family arrived in the Turkish controlled north of Cyprus, where the United Nations helped them to apply for asylum in the South.
 Now they all live in a 2 bedroom hostel and they are happy to be safe.